ImAshuaige/IS3107_Project_Group22/README.md

 ### Detailed Steps for Running Each File
 #### 1)Dag.py
+1. Set up a PostgreSQL database using the following structure -> postgresql+psycopg2://postgres:[password]@localhost:[port_number]/[database_name].
+We recommend creating the following connection -> postgresql+psycopg2://postgres:password@localhost:5432/IS3107_Project [password: password, port_number: 5432, database_name: IS3107_Project] If your connection is different, it needs to be updated within the following tasks: transform_data(), task_data_upload(table_name, data), create_bitcoin_tables(), sentiment_analysis(), bitcoin_stream(), tweets_stream() and sentiment_task_data_upload(table_name, data).
+2. Save the updated code as a python file on your local machine
+3. Save the initial_tweets.json file on your local machine and update the directory in the transform_data() function
+4. Create a python environment and activate it using the following command: source /path/to/env/bin/activate
+6. Run the following command to execute the file and trigger the DAG: airflow dags test IS3107_project

 #### 2)EDA.py
 1. Open your web browser and go to https://colab.research.google.com/.